Current & Upcoming Classes | Customized Trainings | Testimonials

-Churches, faith communities and regional associations can benefit from the wide range of training and topical presentations and discussions offered by Clergy and Congregation Care consultants.
+Churches, faith communities and regional associations can benefit from the wide range of training and topical presentations and discussions, as well as regular classes on-site at Samaritan, offered by Clergy and Congregation Care consultants.

 Helpful topics include strategic thinking, leading change, stress management, mindful self-compassion, God-centered decision-making, resilience and the topics listed below.